 - From 4 July, two households will be able to meet up in any setting.
 Social distancing should be followed when in contact with people from outside your support bubble or household. - From 4 July, where it is not possible to stay two metres apart, guidance will allow people to keep a social distance of 'one metre plus'.
 This means staying one metre apart, plus mitigations which reduce the risk of transmission. - Some "close proximity" venues will need to remain closed.
-The Government is working with these sectors to establish taskforces to help them become COVID Secure and reopen as soon as possible. - People should aim to wear a face-covering in enclosed spaces where social distancing is not always possible, such as in some shops. - From 4 July, certain businesses will be required to capture contact details from customers for track and trace. - Measures at the UK border to manage the risk of transmissions being reintroduced from abroad.
+The Government is working with these sectors to establish taskforces to help them become COVID Secure and reopen as soon as possible. - Wearing a face covering in shops and supermarkets will become mandatory in England from 24 July.
+Children under 11 and those with certain disabilities will be exempt. - From 4 July, certain businesses will be required to capture contact details from customers for track and trace. - Measures at the UK border to manage the risk of transmissions being reintroduced from abroad.